audunhalland/audunhalland.github.io/content/blog/entrait-pattern.md

 1. `unimock::mock(clauses)` - Every interaction must be declared up front.
 If not, you'll get a panic.
 2. `unimock::spy(clauses)` - Every interaction is _unmocked_ by default.

-A `Unimock` created with `unimock::spy` is an alternative implementation of your entire entraited application.
+A `Unimock` value created with `unimock::spy` is an alternative implementation of your entire[^2] entraited application.
-With that kind of setup, you can start at the other end, i.e. instead of specifying the value of each dependency to your unit test, you instead say which interfaces to _mock out_.
+With that kind of setup, you can start at the other end, i.e. instead of specifying the value of each dependency to your unit test, you can instead say which interfaces to _mock out_.
 Subtractive instead of additive mocking.

-There is one kind of function that cannot be automatically unmocked though.
-It's those functions that have non-generic `deps` that live at the leaf nodes of our dependency graph.
-Those will continue to produce panics unless they are explicitly mocked.

 ## Testing an application's external interface
 Consider a REST API where we would like to test the interface of the API without invoking the application's inner business logic.
 REST handlers in Rust are usually `async fn`s passed to some web framework.
-I will present a simple example using `Axum` here:
+I will present a simple example using [axum](https://docs.rs/axum) here:

 ```rust
 async fn my_handler<A>(